MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 ## Loading and persisting the aggregate from and to Azure Table Storage

 To load and persist an aggregate from a table in Azure Table Storage the following steps need to be performed:
-- And AzureTableStorageEventSource instance needs to be configured with the proper connectionstring and tablename.
+- An AzureTableStorageEventSource instance needs to be configured with the proper connectionstring and tablename.
 - And registered as an event source on an instance of `EventsourcingConfiguration`.
 - When the configuration is finalized it can be used to instantiate a runtime instance.
 - Which in turn can be used to resolve, among others, a repository (resolution is not needed when an IoC container would have been integrated in the configuration)